samirhinojosa/OC-P2-education-statistics/README.md

     - Project 2 presentation: Project presentation in French
 - img: Images and graphs of the project

-    - There is one datasets "List of all countries with their 2 digit codes (ISO 3166-1)" in other link.
+    - There is one datasets "List of all countries with their 2 digit codes (ISO 3166-1)" in other link. <br>
     You can get it [here](https://datahub.io/core/country-list)

 The **datasets** should be located in folder called **"datasets"** in the root path.